Replacing or repairing TR-808 switches and pots

 where it connects to the button, does not suit the TR-808's white

-plastic buttons, there is a very well crafted, 3D printed, white
+plastic buttons, there is a very well crafted, 3D printed (with the tops and sides precisely milled

 plastic button in place on the switch.
-(This can be removed, but there
+(This can be removed from the switch shafts, but there

 is no need to do so.)
-The idea is that the label and the outer transparent
+The idea is that the orange label and the outer transparent

 shell from the TR-808 are affixed to the new button.